Discouraging house crickets from making themselves at home

 Putting up barriers such as mesh screens on windows and vents can help prevent crickets from moving in.
 Check the exterior of your home for other points of entry and caulk them shut, or install weather stripping around doors and windows to close gaps.
 Keeping grass clippings, leaves, wood piles and other debris well away from the house removes potential habitats.
 You should also keep your gutters clean so that there’s no decaying matter for crickets to lay their eggs in.

 If nothing you do seems to make your home less appealing to crickets, contact us at Burns Pest Elimination.
-Visit our website to request a service estimate, and one of our trained technicians will evaluate the situation to determine the best course of action.
+Request a service estimate, and one of our trained technicians will evaluate the situation to determine the best course of action.
 Our comprehensive pest control services are designed to get rid of any critters that are bothering you and ensure that they don’t come back.